Welcome to today's edition of the Rush 24-7 podcast.

 For that, he's a heretic.

-Led by the all-powerful priest, Al Gore, who is also out trying to suppress all other forms of disagreement to his point of view.
+He has been banished by the Church of Global Warming, led by the all-powerful priest, Al Gore, who is also out trying to suppress all other forms of disagreement, to his point of view.

-Right on cue, you know, we have the death of um the Senator Craig Thomas in Wyoming, the Republican Senator Craig Thomas.
+Right on cue, you know, we have the death of the Senator Craig Thomas in Wyoming, the Republican Senator Craig Thomas.

 Today's roll call has a quote from a Democrat operative in Wyoming on Monday's passing of Senator Craig Thomas.

-Quote, the party, of course, sees this as a big opportunity, but it's too early to know how it's going to play out.
+The party, of course, sees this as a big opportunity, but it's too early to know how it's going to play out.

-Uh, these people on the Democrat side have lost all their humanity.
+These people on the Democrat side have lost all their humanity.

 The guy passes away.